vespa-engine/blog/_posts/2024-01-19-redefining-hybrid-search-possibilities-with-vespa.md

 Vectors or tensors in general, can easily have a large footprint per document (above uses 1536 bytes per document).
 Moving large amounts of vector data across the network for re-ranking will quickly saturate network capacity for smaller instance types.
-With Vespa ranking phases, developers can express the similarity calculations close to where the data is stored which eliminates the network throughput scaling bottlenecks.
+With Vespa, developers can express that the similarity calculations should happen where the data is stored, eliminating the network throughput scaling bottlenecks.

 There is also increasing interest in using sparse representation